Commands you can use with Command Line Client for Windows

 Typically, Command Line Client is used to let users print to InfoPrint Manager destinations from existing Windows applications (usually through the Print option on the File menu).
 In addition, you can use several InfoPrint commands that can be issued at a Command Prompt on the client system.

-Information about security and how users can be authorized to InfoPrint Manager is found in the "Managing security for InfoPrint Manager for Linux" section in the InfoPrint Manager for Linux: Procedures guide.
+Information about security and how users can be authorized to InfoPrint Manager is found in the "Managing security for InfoPrint Manager for Linux" section in the RICOH InfoPrint Manager for Linux: Procedures guide.